EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: EPIC: Edit Path Interpolation via Learnable Cost

 The graph edit distance is generally invariant to the order of edit operations.
 However, there are certain dependencies between node and edge operations.
 The node deletion operation can only be performed after all the connected edges are deleted.
 The edge insertion operation can only be performed when the two target nodes are presented.

-We only consider the node operations in order to simplify the graph edit path construction.
+We only consider the node operations in order to reduce the computational complexity of graph edit distance.
 Specifically, when a new node is inserted into a graph, we perform edge insertion operations for all edges whose adjacent nodes are given after insertion.
 When a node is deleted, we perform edge deletion operations for all edges connected to the deleted node.
 When a node is substituted, we perform edge insertion, deletion, and substitution operations accordingly.
-The detailed algorithm is provided in \autoref{alg:node-operation}.
+The detailed algorithm is provided in Algorithm~\ref{alg:node-operation}.
 By doing so, we can construct the graph edit path whose length is equal to the number of node edit operations in the computation of the graph edit distance. \autoref{fig:edit_path} illustrates an example of a graph edit path between two graphs and possible augmentation.